IndustrialCodeGuy/Winter-Fuel-Blend-Calculator/Docs/VALIDATION.md

 This exact quarter-span midpoint is a convenient interpretation of the rounded model and one reason it remains useful as a simple research baseline.

-## 2. Iowa explicit petroleum points
+## 2. Iowa reported stock-blend points

 Iowa endpoints: